VicCAlq/lua-errs-utils/README.md

 All of those functions return the `result` (which can be `nil` in case of errors) and the `error`, which will be `nil` if the function succeeds.

 ## Reasoning
-Lua already has its own error handling syntax, this utility merely provides a method to reinforce error handling without the need of littering the codebase with `if not x then err else y end`.
+Lua already has its own error handling syntax, this utility merely provides a method to reinforce error handling without the need for littering the codebase with `if not x then err else y end`.
 It's also a good pattern to help remember to actually deal with the errors, rather than waiting for them to happen before eventually handling them.

 Also, it's a pattern I enjoy using, so why not?

-## Requirements
-1. Lua 5.1

 ## To-Do
 Lots of things, and I'm taking suggestions.